greyshirtguy/Pro7RemoteMiddleMan/README.md

 Note: not all master-slave functionality is possble with the remote protocol (eg - there are no notification messages sent from master for any clear actions)

 This project was made in Visual Studio 2019 Community edition and uses WebSocket4Net pacakge by Kerry Jiang (NuGet Package)

+For fun I might finish it off - just a little.
+TODO:
+* Add connection "watchdog" logic (failed connections keep re-trying in background)
+* Add UI to input IP address and passwords for Master and Slave machines (I've added the "menu button on right)
+* Save and restore window position at close/open
+* Test, test and test and fix bugs/issues that arise.

+At this point, it would be usable.